What Does it Take to Be an Umpire, Referee, or Sports Official?

 Umpires, Referees, and Sports Officials who work in Kentucky, Washington, or West Virginia, make the highest salaries.

-Below is a list of the median annual salaries for Umpires, Referees, and Sports Officials in different U.S. states.
+How much do Umpires, Referees, and Sports Officials make in different U.S. states?

 |State||Annual Mean Salary|

-Tools & Technologies Used by Umpires, Referees, and Sports Officials
+What Tools & Technology do Umpires, Referees, and Sports Officials Use?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Umpires, Referees, and Sports Officials: